flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 ### 1. Rubble Survival – Safely Navigate Collapsed Buildings

+* Do not ignore an "air alert" siren or text message.
+Get out and go to shelter.
+* Calm down, rescue crews need time to asses.
+* Do not try to move rubble nor diassemble things.
+* Do not move ceilings or beams
 * Assess before moving: Look for stable paths, avoid leaning walls and hanging debris.
 * Move slowly and deliberately: Test each step; avoid sudden shifts that may trigger collapses.
 * Protect head and limbs: Use helmet, thick clothing, or even improvised padding.